opencv/opencv-python/README.md

 ### Development builds

-Every commit to the master branch of this repo will be built.
+Every commit to the main branch of this repo will be built.
 Possible build artifacts use local version identifiers:

 ``cv_major.cv_minor.cv_revision+git_hash_of_this_repo`` e.g. ``3.1.0+14a8d39``